Phase transition of the 3-majority opinion dynamics with noisy interactions: Victory of noise

-In this subsection, we prove \cref{thm:victory_noise}: so, in each statement, we assume that $\{s_t\}_{t \geq 0}$ is the process induced by the \threemaj dynamics with uniform noise probability $p>1/3$.
+In each of the following statements, we assume that $\{s_t\}_{t \geq 0}$ is the process induced by the \threemaj dynamics with uniform noise probability $p>1/3$.

-We make use of tools from drift analysis (\cref{lemma:drift_analysis}) to the absolute value of the bias of the process, showing that it reaches magnitude $\mybigo{\sqrt{n}}$ quickly.
-Then, since the standard deviation of the bias is $\myTheta{\sqrt{n}}$, we have constant probability that the majority opinion switches \cref{lemma:vic_noise_maj_switches}.
+We apply tools from drift analysis (\cref{lemma:drift_analysis}) to the absolute value of the bias of the process, showing that it reaches magnitude $\mybigo{\sqrt{n}}$ quickly.
+Then, since the standard deviation of the bias is $\myTheta{\sqrt{n}}$, we have that the majority opinion switches with constant probability (\cref{lemma:vic_noise_maj_switches}).
 Finally, with \cref{lemma:3maj-highp-biasdecreases}, we show that the bias keeps bounded in absolute value by $\mybigo{\sqrt{n\log n}}$.

 \begin{lemma} For any constant $\varepsilon>0$ such that $\varepsilon <(1-p)$, if $s \ge 2 \sqrt{n} / \left(\varepsilon^2\right)$, the following holds